Multi-scale Invariant Fields: Estimation and Prediction: Real Data modeling

 \subsection{Estimation of Scale parameters of MSI field}

-Here we describe the estimation method for fitting simple MSI filed as a discretized approximation of MSI field which has component-wise scale invariant property for the real data and component-wise stationary increments inside scale rectangles similar to sfBs but are not centered.
+Here we describe the estimation method for fitting simple MSI filed associated with some scale rectangles as a discretized approximation of MSI field which has component-wise scale invariant property and component-wise self similarity.
 Then the estimation of scale parameters along the horizontal, vertical and time coordinates are followed for the precipitation on certain area in the described region are followed.
 This circumscription is specified by yellow rectangle in Figure 1.
 The selected part, plotted in Figure 2, is a 120 km $\times$ 100 km area which correspondence to a $60\times50$ square areas with sides of length 2km.
 The MSI property of these precipitation is justified by detecting the scale invariant behavior for the accumulated precipitation on vertical and horizontal strips, and the precipitation for the whole are in successive 30 minutes of time on 25th and 26th January 2013.'